 Prevention and Management Strategies

 Excellent oral hygiene becomes even more critical for diabetic patients.
 Regular professional cleanings, typically every three to four months, help control bacterial levels and prevent gum disease progression.
-We often recommend antimicrobial rinses and specialized cleaning techniques for diabetic patients.
+We often recommend antimicrobial rinses and specialized cleaning techniques for diabetic patients through our periodontal maintenance program.

 Close coordination with your physician ensures optimal diabetes management during dental treatment.
 We work with your medical team to time procedures when blood sugar levels are most stable and adjust treatment protocols based on your current diabetes control status.